 7. How we secure your data

 We do our best to keep your Personal Data safe.
 We use safe protocols for communication and transferring data (such as HTTPS).
 We use anonymising and pseudonymising where suitable.
 We monitor our systems for possible vulnerabilities and attacks.
-All any passwords and sensitive data are kept hidden and locked away in a vault software program.
-All plugins on our website are updated when new updates become available.
-[TODO] – describe additional security measures.
+All any passwords and sensitive data are kept hidden and locked away in an encrypted vault software program.
+We use strong anti-virus software which is updated on a daily basis.
+Our website uses extra security and our hosting contains an encrypted SLL certificate.
+WordPress and all plugins on our website are updated when new updates become available.

 Even though we try our best we can not guarantee the security of information.
 However, we promise to notify suitable authorities of data breaches.
 We will also notify you if there is a threat to your rights or interests.
 We will do everything we reasonably can to prevent security breaches and to assist authorities should any breaches occur.